insurance changes

 Changes to pregnancy-related disability cover

-We're improving your IP cover to better support members experiencing pregnancy-related disabilities.
+We've improved your IP cover to better support members experiencing pregnancy-related disabilities.
 Up until 30 June 2026, disability related to pregnancy, childbirth or miscarriage was generally not covered under income protection.

 When your Default Cover begins or restarts, you're initially covered for new illnesses or injuries that occur after your cover starts — this is called New Events Cover.
-From 1 July 2026, you’ll generally move to full cover after just 10 days of Active Employment, reduced from 30 days.
+After 1 July 2026, you’ll generally move to full cover after just 10 days of Active Employment, reduced from 30 days.
 That means less waiting and broader protection, sooner.

-From 1 July 2026, we’re strengthening the TPD definition and assessment process.
+As part of these important changes, we’ve strengthened the TPD definition and assessment process.
 TPD claims will be assessed using the most up-to-date medical and work information — helping ensure decisions are made fairly and consistently.
 For claims assessed under the 'unlikely to do a suited occupation ever again' definition, you must be unable to work for three consecutive months from the Date of Disablement and remain unable to work until the claim is concluded by the insurer.

-we're introducing non-lapsing binding death benefit nominations
+we've introduced non-lapsing binding death benefit nominations

-From 1 July 2026, you’ll have the option to make a non-lapsing binding death benefit nomination.
+You now have the option to make a non-lapsing binding death benefit nomination.
 This is different to a binding death benefit nomination where you have to renew your beneficiary nomination every three years.

 A valid non-lapsing binding nomination means we’re legally bound to pay your super to those beneficiaries you’ve nominated and your nomination stays in place until you decide to change or cancel it.
-You will be able to do this in your online account from 1 July 2026.

-With the incoming changes, it’s a great time to review your nomination or make one if you haven’t already.
+It’s a great time to review your nomination or make one if you haven’t already.
 If you already have a valid binding beneficiary nomination, it won’t change unless it expires, otherwise becomes invalid, or you cancel it.

 Read about it in the Significant Event Notice (PDF) or find out more about your current beneficiary nominations.